CenterForOpenScience/jamdb/docs/getting-started.md

 Collections can be updated the same way that namespace are, either POSTing or PATCHing data.

-> JSONPatching changes is a bit nicer to look at so we'll be using that method for the rest of this document.
+> JSONPatching changes is a bit nicer to look at so we'll be using that method for the rest of this document.<br>
 > Keep in mind that you could just as easily PATCH the updated document instead.

 ```http